 What are the reasons for Candida infection to come back after treatment?

 Once the yeast infection has been treated with antifungals, (vaginal creams or oral tablets) it sometimes comes back.
 It happens because the initial trigger of infection is still in play.
 If you are still eating sugar and wheat, are under a lot of stress, in an unusually hot environment, Candida will most likely come back.

 Usually, during a clinical (vaginal) examination, the doctor can see vaginal discharge which is very typical for Candida infection.
 Discharge can be white, yellow, greenish in colour, thick in consistency and look like cottage cheese.
 In cases of severe infection, the vaginal wall can look red and swollen.
 Sometimes, there is no abnormal discharge, but we pick up Candida infection on tests such as Pap smear or vaginal swab.

 It is important to see a doctor if you treated Candida infection with over-the-counter medications and symptoms are still there and come back.
 Sometimes doing a culture of vaginal discharge we find a rare type of Candida (such as Candida Glabrata and Candida Krusei) that are not sensitive to the usual medications and need special suppositories or ointment to treat it.

 It is important to avoid any irritants for washing of genital area.
 I recommend that my patients only use water to wash the genital area.

 To treat an episode of Candida infection you need to use vaginal cream, vaginal tablets, or suppositories which a doctor can prescribe.
-If you have itchiness, irritation, even burning in the vagina and typical discharge you can safely get a cream (for example, clotrimazole cream) and use for a week vaginally.
-You should feel a relief of your symptoms within 1-3 days.
+If you have itchiness, irritation, even burning in the vagina and typical discharge you can safely get a cream (for example, clotrimazole cream) and use it for a week vaginally.
+You should feel relief from your symptoms within 1-3 days.
 If you are not feeling better, see a doctor.